October 31st, 2016

 Employment of registered nurses is projected to grow 16 percent from 2014 to 2024, much faster than the average for all occupations.
 Growth will occur for a number of reasons, including an increased emphasis on preventive care; growing rates of chronic conditions, such as diabetes and obesity; and demand for healthcare services from the baby-boom population, as they live longer and more active lives.
 In the state of Texas Registered Nurses can make anywhere between $59,720-$80,290 annually.

-Where could you work in this career? (list five companies with brief description)
+Where could I work in this career?

 1.Montgomery County Hospital District EMS